v-cakoll/docs.it-it/docs/framework/whats-new/index.md

            // A false value implies the latest behavior.
         }

         // The library can use the value of shouldThrow to throw exceptions or not. if (shouldThrow)
         {
            // old code
         }
+        else
-           else {
+        {
            // new code
         }
-        }
+        ```

+        ```vb
+        If Not AppContext.TryGetSwitch("Switch.AmazingLib.ThrowOnException", shouldThrow) Then
+           ' This is the case where the switch value was not set by the application.
+           ' The library can choose to get the value of shouldThrow by other means.
+           ' If no overrides nor default values are specified, the value should be 'false'.
+           ' A false value implies the latest behavior.
+        End If

+        ' The library can use the value of shouldThrow to throw exceptions or not.
+        If shouldThrow Then
+           ' old code
+        Else
+           ' new code
+        End If
         ```

          È opportuno usare un formato coerente per le opzioni, poiché si tratta di un contratto formale esposto da una libreria.
 Di seguito sono riportati due formati ovvi.